Cap Penalties

 Carnell Tate is the cleanest WR profile in the 2026 class.
-First-round draft capital, a 21-year-old age curve, an Ohio State pedigree, and a Tennessee landing that pairs him with a quarterback who finished top-six in fantasy last year.
-The dynasty community has him at 1.02 in Superflex and most of the case for him taking the 1.01 reads stronger than the case against.
+First-round draft capital, a 21-year-old age curve, an Ohio State pedigree, and a Tennessee landing that pairs him with the 2025 #1 overall pick at quarterback on his rookie contract.
+Cam Ward's actual rookie numbers were rough (3,169 yards, 15 touchdowns, QB39 in PFF grade), but the dynasty bet here is on his year-two leap, not last year's box score.
+The dynasty community has Tate at 1.02 in Superflex and most of the case for him taking the 1.01 reads stronger than the case against.

 The player

-Tate is 6-foot-2, 198 pounds, ran a 4.47 at the combine.
-He played three years at Ohio State and finished his junior season with 91 catches, 1,344 yards, and 10 touchdowns.
-He profiles as a true X receiver with elite contested-catch numbers (66.7% on contested balls as a junior, per PFF) and the release skills to win outside against press.
+Tate is 6-foot-2, 192 pounds, ran a 4.47 at the combine.
+He played three years at Ohio State and posted 51 catches, 875 yards, and 9 touchdowns in his final season.
+He profiles as a true X receiver with elite contested-catch numbers and the release skills to win outside against press.

 The Ohio State production curve is the real signal.
 Marvin Harrison Jr., Jaxon Smith-Njigba, Garrett Wilson, and Chris Olave all left Columbus inside the last five years.
 All four are top-20 dynasty receivers.
 Tate's market share as a junior was higher than Smith-Njigba's was at the same age.
 That history is what props up the floor.